Tyre Pressure

 Important Notes

-Different Load Pressures: Your owner’s manual might recommend higher tyre pressures if frequently carrying heavy loads or towing.
+Different Load Pressures: Your owner’s manual may recommend higher pressures if you frequently carry heavy loads or tow a trailer.

 Spare Tyre: Don’t forget to check the spare tyre’s pressure regularly too!

-Pro Tip: A Tyre Pressure Monitoring System (TPMS) Many newer vehicles come with a TPMS, which alerts you to low tyre pressures.
+Pro Tip: A Tyre Pressure Monitoring System (TPMS).
+Many newer vehicles come equipped with a TPMS, which alerts you to low tire pressures.
 However, don’t rely solely on the TPMS – regularly check with a gauge for the most accurate readings.